kddubey/cappr/docs/source/design_choices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 `Releases <https://github.com/kddubey/cappr/releases>`_ were not as backwards compatible
 as they could've been.
-I've been figuring stuff out on the fly and releasing whenever I
+I was tripped up by the OpenAI v1.0 release.
+I've been figuring
-think something is good enough for the short term.
-I'm not sure how long I'll be working
+stuff out on the fly and releasing whenever I think something is good enough for the
-on CAPPr.
+short term.
+I'm not sure how long I'll be working on CAPPr.

 Too many half-measures
 ~~~~~~~~~~~~~~~~~~~~~~